tylernix/finch-docs-v2/README.md

 {% /tabs %}
 ```

+## OpenAPI

+Our developer docs uses Stoplight.io/elements package to display our OpenAPI API Reference documentation.
+The URL to this OpenAPI specification is located in [https://github.com/Finch-API/finch-docs/tree/main/reference/employer](https://github.com/Finch-API/finch-docs/tree/main/reference/employer).
+This link needs to be updated in `src/pages/api-reference.jsx` and `src/components/layout.jsx` if this ever changes.

 ## Learn more

 To learn more about the technologies used in this site template, see the following resources: